cupcakearmy/autorestic/README.md

 ## 🛳 Installation

 Linux & macOS.
 Windows is not supported.
+If you have problems installing please open an issue :)

 ```
 curl -s https://raw.githubusercontent.com/CupCakeArmy/autorestic/master/install.sh | bash